ThomasR/nonogram-solver/README.md

 ### Output

-If your puzzle is solvable, the solution will be printed to the command line and saved as an svg file to the `output` folder.
+If your puzzle is solvable, the solution will be printed to the command line and saved as an svg file to the `output` folder (can be overridden with the `-o` option).

 ```
 Puzzle solved!